OfficeDev/teamsfx-cli-action/README.md

   }
 `

-PS: Make sure the version specified in dev dependencies is compatible with your project.
+PS: This GitHub Action is compatible with TeamsFx CLI in range of `0.*`.

 ### Dependencies on other GitHub Actions
 * [Checkout](https://github.com/actions/checkout) – **Required** To checkout the project code presents in your repository